Achievable logoAchievable logo

 a legal authority provided to a third party to take action on behalf of an individual

-A broker-dealer can avoid these requirements by posting the requirement instead in cash or securities.
+A broker-dealer can avoid paying premiums by meeting the requirement with cash or securities instead.
 For example, Washington’s state administrator requires broker-dealers to post a $100,000 surety bond.
-Instead of paying ongoing premiums, the broker-dealer could post $100,000 of cash or securities as collateral to the state administrator.
-That way, there’s still coverage in case an issue arises.
-The state administrator cannot force any specific method to meet surety bond requirements.
-All of the following are eligible means to complying:
+Instead of paying ongoing premiums, the broker-dealer could deposit $100,000 of cash or securities as collateral with the state administrator.
+That way, coverage is still available if an issue arises.

 • Posting a surety bond